Sat. Apr 1st, 2023

 You have elders who will learn and grow with you and guide you.
 You have your commitment and passion for social or human rights and dedication to the world you will leave behind for those who follow you.
 In a book titled, Learning to Lead, Warren Bennis and Joan Goldsmith say that leaders must focus on the following:

-The Reinvention of Self
+• The Reinvention of Self

-Knowing Yourself
+• Knowing Yourself

-Creating and Communicating a Vision
+• Creating and Communicating a Vision

-Maintaining Trust through Integrity
+• Maintaining Trust through Integrity

-Realising Intention through Action
+• Realising Intention through Action

-“The hero’s journey is a story of individual transformation and identity change.
+To become leaders, we all go through an Individual Transformation; in his book on Deep Change, Quinn says, “The hero’s journey is a story of individual transformation and identity change.
 In embarking on the journey, we must leave the world of certainty.
-Instead, we must courageously journey to a strange place where there are lots of risks, and much is at stake, a place where there are new problems that require us to think in new ways.”
+Instead, we must courageously journey to a strange place with many risks, and much is at stake, where new problems require us to think in new ways.”
+As you take this leadership journey, I want you to focus on yourself.
+Taking care of yourself, understanding yourself, challenging yourself.
+Enrich your spirit!

-Working Together in Collaborative Ways
+• Working Together in Collaborative Ways

-Respecting Civil Discourse
+• Respecting Civil Discourse

-Knowing the Rights of all People
+• Knowing the Rights of All People

-Understanding of Tension
+• Understanding of Tension

-Having Free and Open Inquiry
+• Having Free and Open Inquiry

 Remember that LEADERS ARE